PasinduDushan/Discord-Gateway-Example/README.md

 3. Open up your terminal, Go to file directory and do ```npm i```.
 4. Do ```npm start``` in the terminal.

-After you do the ```npm start``` you should be connect to the discord gateway.
+After you do the ```npm start``` you should be connected to the discord gateway.
 You have to get a responce like this when you connect to the gateway.

 ```bash
 {